thsmi/sieve/README.md

 ## Developments Builds

-Development builds can also be found in the release section they are marked as a pre release You are looking for the latest "bleeding edge" features and willing to risk more instability?
+You are looking for the latest "bleeding edge" features and willing to risk more instability?
 Or you might even want to test out newly added code to help identify and debug problems?

-You can find the nightly builds also on the [release page](https://github.com/thsmi/sieve/releases).
+You can find the development builds also in the [release section](https://github.com/thsmi/sieve/releases).
 They are marked as prerelease.
 They will update to newer releases but not to newer prereleases.